! -- End Code For Single Click -->Skip to Main Content

 The Fundamentals of Engineering (FE) exam is cumulative exam that covers the basics of engineering that all engineers must pass once in their careers.
 Those that pass the FE exam then register for an engineer-in-training (EIT) certificate.
 The FE exam must be passed before you can sit for the PE exam.
 The FE exam is a computer-based exam that consists of 110 questions and it is administered year-round at NCEES-approved Pearson VUE test centers.
+Be sure to access the NCEES prep materials online, including the handbook you can use on the test.
+You'll want to become a specialist at using the index!

 Some subject handbooks include questions written in the style of the FE exam, such as those below.
 We also have access to some materials for other FE subject exams.